v3sKer/pfr/README.md

 ## License

-This program is licensed under the MIT License.
-See the LICENSE file for details.
+This program is not licensed under any licenses, and it is presented "as it is", use it at your own risk.

 ________________________________________________________________________________________________________________________________